When Less is More: The LLM Scaling Paradox in Context Compression: Generalization and Downstream Impact

-\textbf{Robustness to Decoder Scaling. } Tab.~\ref{tab:ablation} presents reconstruction accuracy and QA performance across decoder configurations.
+\textbf{Robustness to Decoder Scaling.} Tab.~\ref{tab:generalization_1_decoder} presents reconstruction accuracy and QA performance across decoder configurations.
 When the decoder size is reduced from 8B to 4B, we observe a slight baseline drop in reconstruction metrics.
 However, the paradox remains pronounced: the 8B compressor continues to exhibit significantly higher rates of knowledge overwriting and semantic drift compared to the 4B compressor.

 When using the 0.6B decoder, all compressors experience substantial degradation in both reconstruction and QA tasks, reflecting the decoder's limited generation capacity.
 Crucially, this bottleneck narrows the performance gap between compressors—the 8B compressor's tendency toward overwriting and drift is partially suppressed by the decoder's constraints.
 However, the relative ordering persists: even under a weak decoder, the 8B compressor shows higher error rates on both QA tasks compared to the 0.6B and 4B compressors.
 This suggests that while decoder capacity modulates the severity of the paradox, it does not eliminate the underlying mechanism.

-\textbf{Universality Across Families.} Crucially, this experiment involves pairing Qwen-family compressors with Qwen-family decoders, whereas our main experiments used Llama-family decoders.
-The persistence of the paradox across this architectural transfer confirms that the fidelity loss is intrinsic to the scaled compressor's representation space, rather than a compatibility artifact between specific model families.

-\textbf{Universality Across Families.} Crucially, this experiment involves pairing Llama-family compressors with Qwen-family decoders.
-The persistence of the paradox in this cross-family setting confirms that the fidelity loss is intrinsic to the scaled compressor’s representation space, rather than a compatibility issue between specific model architectures.
+We further pair Qwen3-32B with stronger decoders, including a matched 32B decoder, in Appendix~\ref{app:large_decoder}; it still underperforms the 4B baseline on fidelity-oriented QA, suggesting that decoder under-capacity is not the main cause.